ryan-hill/course-in-a-box/modules/getting started/_posts/2001-01-01-rstudio-projects.md

 * Are all these files linked by a common theme (e.g., abundance data, environmental data)
 * If I shared this with someone, would they have all the necessary data?

 We'll use one project for this workshop that we'll create in the first exercise.
+Note that when you create a project and close RStudio, the next time you open RStudio that project will open automatically.
+If you are not wanting to continue working in that project you can simply set `Project: (None)` in the dropdown menu in the upper-right corner of RStudio.

 ### Scripting